Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 This dip tastes better the longer it sits, so feel free to make it the night before and keep it refrigerated overnight, ready to serve the next day.

-For the Salad
+For The Salad

 STEP ONE: Using a large bowl, add the diced tomatoes, canned corn, canned black beans, diced avocados, bell peppers, jalapeño, finely diced onions, chopped fresh cilantro, fresh minced garlic and lime juice.
-Stir just until all the ingredients are evenly combined.

 For the Dressing

-STEP ONE: Using a small bowl, whisk together the extra virgin olive oil, red wine vinegar, sugar, kosher salt and fresh cracked pepper until well incorporated.
+STEP ONE: Using a small bowl, whisk together the extra virgin olive oil, red wine vinegar, sugar, kosher salt, and fresh cracked pepper until well incorporated.

 STEP TWO: Drizzle the dressing over the salad.
 Stir just until well incorporated.